History Files

 Ancient Mesopotamia

-Mari was located in Mesopotamia (just inside the border of modern Syria) on the site of Tell Hariri on the west bank of the Euphrates - the most northerly of all the Sumerian city states.
-Thought to have been inhabited since the fifth millennium BC, the inhabitants of Mari were Semitic, probably part of the Eblaite and Akkadian migration.
-Their village became a flourishing city state from about 2900 BC until circa 1760 BC as a strategic stronghold between Sumer and the city states of Syria and northern Mesopotamia.
-It was destroyed in the 24th century BC and only revived when the Amorites succeeded the Sumerians.
-Hammurabi's Babylonian empire eventually conquered and sacked it in the eighteenth century BC.
+Mari was located in Mesopotamia (albeit just inside the modern border of Syria), on the site of Tell Hariri on the west bank of the Euphrates - the most northerly of all the Sumerian city states.
+Thought to have been inhabited since the fifth millennium BC, from the early third millennium BC the inhabitants of Mari were Semitic, probably part of the gradual migration which had given rise to the Eblaite and Akkadian polities.

 FeatureThis is the tenth set of entries on the Sumerian list comprising kings 60-65.
 Six kings achieved dominance over Sumer, ruling for 136 / 184 years (Lists 1 & 2).
 Here, List 1 is primarily used, backed up by List 2 and List 3 (see Sumer for details).
 There are also further names which are not on the list (apart from Ilshu) and which seem to clash in their estimated dates.
 These are listed with a shaded background following Ilshu.